BGandomkar/RecycleBinParser/README.md

 ## Notes

-- **Time Zone**: Script uses EDT (UTC-4) for LastModified and LocalTime.
-Current time (09:35 PM CEST, September 2, 2025) is UTC+2, but this doesn’t affect the description.
+- **Time Zone**: Script uses Localtime for LastModified `$I` files and LocalTime and UTC time for deleted files metadata.
 - **Flexibility**: Avoided column names to accommodate potential changes, as requested.
 - **Running the Script**: